spatie/activitylog/README.md

 [![SensioLabsInsight](https://img.shields.io/sensiolabs/i/c48809c7-cdb3-4e86-974b-ad9c6282bc3c.svg)](https://insight.sensiolabs.com/projects/c48809c7-cdb3-4e86-974b-ad9c6282bc3c)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/activitylog.svg?style=flat-square)](https://packagist.org/packages/spatie/activitylog)

+## EOL-warning

+This package has been abandoned on 2016-07-28 and won't be maintained anymore.
+Please use [laravel-activitylog](https://github.com/spatie/activitylog) instead.

+## Description

 This Laravel 5 package provides a very easy to use solution to log the activities of the users of your Laravel 5 app.
 All the activities will be logged in a db-table.
 Optionally the activities can also be logged against the default Laravel Log Handler.

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).